uclh-criu/learning-datascience/guides/terminology-dictionary-health-data-uclh.md

 The software used to collect & store health data in UCLH, introduced April 2019.

 #### [ETL](https://ohdsi.github.io/TheBookOfOhdsi/ExtractTransformLoad.html)
 Extract Transform Load.
 The process of getting data into a Common Data Model.
-OHDSI provide tools for doing this White Rabbit, Rabbit in a Hat & Usagi.
+OHDSI provide tools for doing this.

-#### FBC Full Blood Count

 #### [FHIR](https://digital.nhs.uk/services/fhir-apis)
 Fast Healthcare Interoperability Resources, the global industry standard for passing healthcare data between systems.
 It is free, open, and designed to be quick to learn and implement.
 It is developed by HL7, the global authority on standards for interoperability of health technology with members in over 55 countries.